JaxomofRuatha/ls2-extra-mods-unofficial/README.md

 I made this to collaborate on ideas, but it is entirely unofficial.
 You've been warned!

 ALSO note that you will **need to ESL flag plugins** from the standard LS list to get any of these to work.
-The easy guide on how to do that is [here](https://tes5edit.github.io/docs/8-managing-mod-files.html#ESLifyingPluginstheeasyway)
+The easy guide on how to do that is [here](https://tes5edit.github.io/docs/8-managing-mod-files.html#ESLifyingPluginstheeasyway).

+IMPORTANT: You will NOT be able to add EVERY SINGLE MOD HERE.
+The non-ESL limit for plugins is still 254, so you might have to choose some to get rid of if you want to include others.

 <br>

+## Changelog

+Adding this since I realize not everyone knows how to use Git and it's maybe not clear when things need to be redone.

+CHANGELOG.md

 ## Notes on how to use/contribute